justinethier/husk-scheme/docs/Continuations.markdown

 >CPS is a programming style where no function is ever allowed to return

 But eventually `eval` has to return *something*, right?
 Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
 But another program written in CPS might keep calling into functions forever.

+TODO: we do keep calling forever in the sense that the value is then passed into another continuation. look into this; maybe just drop this comment but at least something worth considering...

 Languages that do not support proper tail recursion - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.